 Howard Haber Early Learning Center, (also known as Howard Haber ELC), located in the Parkchester section of the Bronx, is a preschool for children ages 3-5.
 Due to its strong leadership and effective instruction, Howard Haber ELC was recently awarded the National Association for the Education of Young Children, (NAEYC) accreditation by the NAEYC Academy for Early Childhood Program Accreditation.
-The school includes 15 classrooms for children with and without disabilities: four are designed for young learners with ASD, two are integrated classes that employ Universal Design for Learning (UDL), one is a bilingual classroom, and the eight remaining rooms serve children with a range of developmental delays.
+The school includes 15 classrooms for preschoolers with disabilities, including 6 classrooms that primarily utilize Applied Behavioral Analysis (ABA) to teach children within very structured learning environments.
 Within the classrooms, the teacher to student ratio can range from 12:1 to 6:1 depending on the learning and behavioral needs of the children.
 There are also teaching assistants in all classrooms.

 All classroom teachers at Howard Haber ELC are certified by the State of New York to provide preschool instruction.
 There are also certified teaching assistants are in every classroom who provide support to the young learners under the supervision of the classroom teacher.
 For children who need related services, Howard Haber ELC has a team of school-based therapists, including speech/language, occupational, and physical therapists as well as a school psychologist.
 The teachers receive training and support from the administrative staff which includes program coordinators to oversee instructional or behavioral issues.